bpoplauschi/bpoplauschi.github.io/_posts/2020-05-15-ios-dev-tools.markdown

    > The easiest way to automate building and releasing your iOS and Android apps
 2. [Nomad CLI](http://nomad-cli.com/)
-    1. CUPERTINO - Automate administrative tasks that you would normally have to do through the Apple Dev Center website
+    1. `CUPERTINO` - Automate administrative tasks that you would normally have to do through the Apple Dev Center website
-    2. HOUSTON Send push notifications from the command line
+    2. `HOUSTON` - Send push notifications from the command line
-    3. DUBAI Generate Passbook .pkpass files with ease
+    3. `DUBAI` - Generate Passbook .pkpass files with ease
-    4. VENICE Secure your In-App-Purchases
+    4. `VENICE` - Secure your In-App-Purchases
-    5. SHENZHEN Create development builds and then distribute them via TestFlight, HockeyApp, Amazon S3, or FTP
+    5. `SHENZHEN` - Create development builds and then distribute them via TestFlight, HockeyApp, Amazon S3, or FTP